the refugee crisis

 The game addresses attitudes and beliefs that make these issues seem irrelevant or abstract to the learner:

 'It's happening over there'

 'They don't have to come here'

 The lessons have explicit links to The Convention of Human Rights, and The Rights of the Child, as well as tie ins to exploring the UN Sustainable Development Goals.

 The underlying theme for this map is 'In their Shoes', and focuses on decision-making under pressure, and the emotive, complex choices that people fleeing from war-torn homes, have to make.
-Because of this there are many opportunities for working with studens to develop Social and Emotional Learning skills #SEL and we have updated this resource to include an #SEL framework to aid tracking as you move through the lessons.
+This creates rich opportunities for working with students to develop Social and Emotional Learning skills #SEL and we have updated this resource to include an #SEL framework to aid tracking as you move through the lessons.

 Used in Sweden, Wales, France and the US already, this resource is proving to be a huge success for both students welcoming refugees in their communities, and those who hear about it through the media.
 The development of empathy is one of the core successes, as well as it's ability to provide immersive, emotive experiences that learners otherwise find difficult to relate to.